pisan343/ds343/README.md

 # Data Structures & Algorithms

-This repository is located at [https://github.com/pisan343/ds343]
+This repository is located at [https://github.com/pisan343/ds343].
+The playlist for the videos is located [on YouTube](https://www.youtube.com/playlist?list=PLYzIJiM4zNFU-IlQvGE-UQQhYodp0c_8c)

 Videos, code and other resources for CSS 343 Data Structures and Algorithms taught at University at Washington Bothell